Ship a Full-Stack App with One Prompt

 So Which One Should You Actually Use?

 All three are good, and they're good at different things.
-The right answer depends on what you're building.
+The decision comes down to what your app needs:

 The criteria at the top of this article are the lens.
 Apply them to whatever you're picking next, even something not on this list, and you'll usually end up with a backend that works with you instead of one that fights you every step of the way.